JonathanLouw/voronoify/README.md

 - Export the point data as JSON or save a PNG with the Voronoi overlay sized to your image.

 Try it here: https://jonathanlouw.github.io/voronoify/

+> Provided as-is, without warranty.
+Use at your own risk (including any engineering, mapping, or planning work).